jtamames/In-situ-metagenomics/README.md

 Their 60000mAh are providing us with several hours of autonomy.
 One of them is capable to support all the setting above for a full experiment, altough you will want to bring two for backup purposes.
 Another good feature is that they are rather cheap, and ligther than you expect (2.4 Kg).

-We couple the batteries to a small power strip, just for having all instruments plugged at once.
+We connect a small power strip to the batteries, just for having all instruments plugged at once.